Washington, D.C. Youth Tour

 In June, students from Oregon, Washington, Alaska, and Idaho will participate in the National Rural Electric Cooperative Association (NRECA) Youth Tour.

-High school juniors and seniors who live in our service area have the opportunity once a year to apply for an all-expense-paid trip to Washington D.C. to learn about the electric utility industry and how the Federal legislative process works.
-They will explore museums, memorials, and monuments, and have the opportunity to meet with Oregon’s congressional representatives.
+High school juniors and seniors who live in our service area have the opportunity once a year to apply for an all-expense-paid trip to Washington D.C. to learn about electric cooperatives and the Federal legislative process.
+They will explore museums and monuments, and have the opportunity to meet with Oregon’s congressional delegation.

 What is the Youth Tour